aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Set Default Text Style**

-If you need to apply the same default text formatting to all text elements of a presentation at once, then you can use the `getDefaultTextStyle` method from the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) interface and set the preferred formatting.
+If you need to apply the same default text formatting to all text elements of a presentation at once, then you can use the `getDefaultTextStyle` method from the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class and set the preferred formatting.
 The code example below shows how to set the default bold font (14 pt) for the text on all slides in a new presentation.

 ```javascript
     var presentation = new  aspose.slides.Presentation();